-- 5 Members (All Non-executive Directors) nominated into the committee shall jointly appoint a lead Director who shall act as Chairperson of the Committee. - Group Managing Director / Chief Executive Officer shall attend meetings by invitation. - Group Head HR shall be present at all meetings. - In the event that the lead Director position becomes vacant, an alternative Director who is also a member of the committee would be designated as interim Chaiirman.
-The process to elect a new lead Director will be initiated as soon as possible.
+- · Five members (all non-executive directors) nominated into the Committee shall jointly appoint a lead director who shall act as chairperson of the Committee. - The Group Managing Director/Chief Executive Officer shall attend meetings by invitation. - The Group Head HR shall be present at all meetings. - In the event that the lead director position becomes vacant, an alternative director who is also a member of the Committee would be designated as interim chairman.
+The process to elect a new lead director will be initiated as soon as possible.

-Committee Composition: Dr. John Udofa, (Chairman), Alhaji Mustapha Damcida, Mr. Nigel Kenny, Mr. Olusegun Odubogun and Otunba Olutola O. Senbore.
+Committee Composition: Dr John Udofa (Chairman), Alhaji Mustapha Damcida, Mr Nigel Kenny, Mr Olusegun Odubogun and Otunba Olutola O Senbore.